ChickTechRDU/rpi-wordpress-screen/README.md

 Copy the below program into your IDE and run it.
 If you've written any posts in your blog, you should see the latest post and it's title.
 In a few lines of code (ignoring comments), we've constructed a request from our program, sent it to the blog server, and parsed its response.
 Cool!

+Make sure you have replaced $username with your username

 ```python
 # Program 2.1.1
 # Load the package named "requests"